Beat2er/homeassistant-trmnl-battery/README.md

 For each TRMNL device, the integration creates the following entities:

-- **Battery Voltage**: Shows the current battery voltage in volts
+- **Battery Voltage**: Shows the current battery voltage in volts.
-- **Battery Percentage**: Shows the calculated battery level as a percentage
+- **Battery Percentage**: Shows the calculated battery level as a percentage.
-- **WiFi Signal Strength**: Shows the WiFi RSSI value in dBm
+- **WiFi Signal Strength**: Shows the WiFi RSSI value in dBm.
-- **Last Seen**: Shows the timestamp of the last successful screen render by the TRMNL server for your account.
-This value is updated only when the TRMNL API provides a new render time; if the API indicates no new render (e.g., due to polling intervals not aligning), this sensor will retain the last known render time.
+- **Last Seen** (Optional): Shows the timestamp of the last successful screen render by the TRMNL server for your account.
+This sensor is only created if you provide the "Device Access Token" during configuration.
+It is updated only when the TRMNL API provides a new render time; if the API indicates no new render (e.g., due to polling intervals not aligning), this sensor will retain the last known render time.

 All sensors include a `last_updated` attribute that shows when Home Assistant last retrieved data from the TRMNL API.